ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 #### Data center location
 {: #vc_hybrid_addingviewingclusters-adding-dc-location}

 The {{site.data.keyword.cloud_notm}} data center location of the cluster is set to the {{site.data.keyword.cloud_notm}} data center of the vCenter Server instance by default.
-You can deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center than the deployed instance, but you must ensure that the network latency between the two {{site.data.keyword.cloud_notm}} data centers is less than 150 ms. To check the network latency, use a tool such as [Looking Glass](http://lg.softlayer.com/){: external}.
+You can deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center than the deployed instance.
+However, you must ensure that the network latency between the two {{site.data.keyword.cloud_notm}} data centers is less than 150 ms. To check the network latency, use a tool such as [Looking Glass](http://lg.softlayer.com/){: external}.

 If you deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center or {{site.data.keyword.cloud_notm}} infrastructure pod, three more VLANs are ordered for use with the ordered {{site.data.keyword.cloud_notm}} bare metal servers.